CloudLabs-MOC/mslearn-azure-developer/instructions/azure-secure-solutions/Lab09-getting-started-page.md

 By completing this lab, you will learn to:

-### Module 1 — Create and Retrieve Secrets from Azure Key Vault
-- Create an Azure Key Vault
+- Create and manage secrets in Azure Key Vault
-- Store and retrieve secrets using Azure CLI
-- Build a .NET console application that interacts with Key Vault
+- Retrieve secrets securely using a .NET application

-### Module 2 — Retrieve Configuration Settings from Azure App Configuration
-- Create an App Configuration resource
+- Create and manage Azure App Configuration resources
+- Store and retrieve application configuration values
-- Add configuration data
+- Use secure access patterns for secrets and configuration data
-- Build a .NET console application to retrieve settings

 ---